erikmav/passport-sqrl/README.md

 You'll need to be on a network for these to work.
 (Running in airplane mode will cause failures.
 But many flights have wifi. :)

+The integration tests also make use of a mock SQRL client that knows how to run the client side of the protocol.
+This could be useful in its own right if you want to extract it for general purpose use in a JavaScript based client environment.

 ## Browser Testing with the Test Site
 The same NodeJS + Express + Passport + passport-sqrl web site can be run from VSCode.
 It uses HTTPS on port 5858.